Morning, Friday, 8th October 2021

 ***Full-scale policy conference taking place online***

-This conference will be an opportunity to examine the £1bn Net Zero Innovation Portfolio fund, which aims to decrease the cost of decarbonisation through the funding and commercialisation of low-carbon technologies between 2021 and 2025, and is a successor to the Energy Innovation Programme which comes to an end this year.
+The conference will be an opportunity to examine progress and priorities for the £1bn Net Zero Innovation Portfolio fund, which is a successor to the Energy Innovation Programme that comes to an end this year.

-The discussion also takes place in the context of the Government’s Energy White Paper, which sets out priorities and objectives for developing the energy system up to 2050, with a holistic approach to sustainable energy practices - as well as the Ten Point Plan for a Green Industrial Revolution.
+The discussion also takes place in the context of the Government’s Energy White Paper, as well as the Ten Point Plan for a Green Industrial Revolution.

-We are pleased to be able to include a keynote session with Matthew Billson, Deputy Director, Energy Innovation - Strategy and Portfolio and Co-Lead, £1bn Net Zero Innovation Portfolio and Advanced Nuclear Fund, BEIS; along with further keynote contributions from Gemma Head, Head of Skills, East of England Energy Group; Philip New, Chief Executive Officer, Energy Systems Catapult; and Iliana Portugues, Head of Innovation, Electricity Transmission, National Grid.
+We are pleased to be able to include keynote contributions from: Matthew Billson, Deputy Director, Energy Innovation - Strategy and Portfolio and Co-Lead, £1bn Net Zero Innovation Portfolio and Advanced Nuclear Fund, BEIS; Gemma Head, Head of Skills, East of England Energy Group; Philip New, Chief Executive Officer, Energy Systems Catapult; and Iliana Portugues, Head of Innovation, Electricity Transmission, National Grid Partners.

 Our forums are known for attracting strong interest from policymakers and stakeholders.
-Places have been reserved by parliamentary pass-holders from the House of Commons, and officials from BEIS; the Department for Education; the Department for the Economy, NI; the Department for International Trade; the Health and Safety Executive; the Office for Life Sciences; The Planning Inspectorate; The Scottish Government; the UK Space Agency; and the Welsh Government.
-Also due to attend are representatives from arbnco; British Geological Survey; Burges Salmon; DNV; Frazer-Nash Consultancy; Inline Policy; Institution of Mechanical Engineers; Jacobs; OGTC; Reddie & Grose; Smart DCC; SSEN Transmission; The Coal Authority; and University of Leeds.
+Places have been reserved by parliamentary pass-holders from the House of Commons, and officials from BEIS; the Crown Commercial Service; the Department for International Trade; the Department for the Economy, NI; Department of the Environment, Climate and Communications, ROI; the Health and Safety Executive; the Office for Life Sciences; The Planning Inspectorate; The Scottish Government; the UK Space Agency; and the Welsh Government.
+Also due to attend are representatives from arbnco; Bain & Company; British Geological Survey; Burges Salmon; Coal Authority; DNV; Frazer-Nash Consultancy; Inline Policy; Institution of Mechanical Engineers; Jacobs; New Forest Energy; OGTC; Reddie & Grose; Siemens Energy; Smart DCC; South Gloucestershire Council; SSEN Transmission; The Coal Authority and University of Leeds.

-A press pass has been reserved by a representative from S&P Global Platts.
+Press passes have been reserved by representatives from ICIS and S&P Global Platts.

 Overall, we expect speakers and attendees to be a senior and informed group including Members of both Houses of Parliament, senior government and regulatory officials involved in this area of policy, as well as from BEIS, Defra, DfT and other relevant departments, transport and environment professionals, representatives of transport organisations, academics, local government, charities and passenger groups, together with reporters from the national and trade media.